WeblateOrg/weblate/docs/formats.rst

 .. versionadded:: 2.9

 The plain YAML files with string keys and values.
+Weblate also extract strings from lists or dictionaries.

 Example of a YAML file: